projectcrayon/wasm-builder/README.md

     run("Micro Mages.nes");

 The frontend listens to the Web Gamepad API, so standard controllers (DualSense, Xbox, etc.) Just Works™ alongside the keyboard bindings.
-Connect the pad before loading the page (or press any button to wake it) and use the bottom-right volume pill to fine-tune audio output.
+Connect the pad before loading the page (or press any button to wake it) and use the bottom-right controls to fine-tune volume or remap the main gamepad buttons on the fly.

 ## Netlify Deployment